 12. How do you support children and young people with SEND to improve their emotional and social development?
-Please explain the extra pastoral support arrangements for listening to the views of children and young people with SEND, and measures to prevent bullying.
+Please explain the extra pastoral support

-Students with SEND may benefit from having a key worker who can offer additional support to them and their parents/carers.
+Students with SEND may benefit from having a key worker/Trusted Adult who can offer additional support to them and their parents/carers.